-This course will introduce researchers and technical workers to the bioinformatic analysis of large epigenomic data sets obtained using Next-Generation Sequencing (NGS) technologies, with a focus on ChIP-seq, RNA-seq and DNase-seq / ATAC-seq.
-The course will cover the theoretical foundations of the most widely adopted algorithms and analysis pipelines, a targeted introduction to scripting in bash and R/BioConductor, and extensive hands-on tutorials using publicly available NGS data sets.
-At the end of this course, the students should be able to efficiently analyze their own data and identify common pitfalls of genomics data analyses.
+This course is an introduction to the bioinformatic analysis of large epigenomic data sets obtained using Next-Generation Sequencing (NGS) technologies, with a focus on ChIP-seq, RNA-seq and chromatin accessibility (DNase-seq & ATAC-seq).
+After a targeted introduction to scripting in bash and R (Tidyverse & Bioconductor), the course briefly covers the theoretical foundations of the most widely adopted algorithms and analysis pipelines, followed by hands-on tutorials using publicly available NGS data sets.

 The course is aimed at researchers moving the first steps in epigenomic data analysis and / or interested in learning more about this subject.
-The course will offer a balanced mixture of lectures and hands-on practical tutorials using popular tools and R/BioConductor packages.
-Previous knowledge of genomics data formats from Illumina sequencers and exposure to bioinformatics is beneficial but not a necessary prerequisite.
+The course offers a mixture of lectures and hands-on practical tutorials using widely used tools and R/BioConductor packages.
+Previous knowledge of genomics data formats from Illumina sequencers, exposure to bioinformatics and basic computer programming knowledge are all beneficial but not a necessary prerequisite.